akauppi/GroundLevel-firebase-es/ci/README.md

 >Note: These changes *can* be done from command line as well (using `gcloud`) if you need to do them repeatedly.

 Some steps are needed for the build project ("CI builder", above), some for the deployment projects ("staging project", above), some for both.

+>Note to future: It would be fair, to have a script / `gcloud` job that does these things.

 ### Enable Artifact Registry (build project only)